baselka/2FA/README.md

-# Simple application to test 2FA using google Authenticator.
+# Simple application to test 2FA using Google Authenticator.

 ### This is a simple NodeJs app implemented in ExpressJs framework to test 2FA with simple ReactJs UI.
 ______________________________________________________________________